deleeuw/jansweb/content/post/wijsen/_index.md

 **You mentioned there were sometimes applications, in this data theory department, or people worked on applications; did you also still work on psychological research?**

-There were psychologists who sometimes needed something, like scaling techniques or data analysis efforts, and they were basically clients of the department of data theory, and they were helped with whatever they needed, either something that already existed or something new.
+There were psychologists who sometimes needed something, like scaling techniques or data analysis efforts, and they were basically clients of the Department of Data Theory, and they were helped with whatever they needed, either something that already existed or something new.
 But there wasn&#39;t that much consulting, it was a somewhat isolated and luxurious department within the social sciences.

 **What about it was so luxurious?**